shakenetwork/sonaranalyzer-dotnet/README.md

 * From the Visual Studio Extensions and Updates window.
 Select Online/Visual Studio Gallery, and search for ...
 * Download the extension from Visual Studio Gallery: https://visualstudiogallery.msdn.microsoft.com/...
-* From the NuGet package manager console: `Install-Package SonarQube.CodeAnalysis.CSharp -Pre`
+* From the NuGet package manager console: `Install-Package SonarQube.CSharp.CodeAnalysis -Pre`

 ## Source code